RepsonaHQ/repsona-content-help/articles/002007000-gannt-chart.en.md

 Use the "Responsible" grouping to see if work is skewed toward a particular person.
 In real projects, people aren’t working every minute of a timeline bar, so "overlapping bars = busy" doesn’t always hold.
 Discuss the plan with project managers and teammates, and adjust bars together to create a realistic schedule.

-#### First perfection
+#### Aim for a solid first draft, not perfection

-You can't make a perfect plan from the beginning.
-It is recommended that the first edition be completed when you say, "I wonder if it's something like this."
-What you really need to spend time on is not planning, but executing.
+You can’t make a perfect plan from the start.
+Create a reasonable first draft—“something like this”—and move on.
+The time is better spent executing than polishing a plan endlessly.

-#### The plan is a creature
+#### Plans are living documents

-When you make a plan, you may get the illusion that you are going according to plan, or you may get caught up in the idea that you have to go according to plan.
-But plans are creatures.
-It is important to notice outside the plan and take countermeasures, and to constantly review and reflect on the plan.
-Let's grow the plan.
+When you make a plan, it’s easy to assume reality will follow it exactly.
+In practice, plans should evolve.
+Watch for signals outside the plan, take countermeasures, and regularly review and adjust.
+Let the plan grow with the project.

 ## How to use the Gantt chart